 I was happy to see that the menus for the vegan and ‘standard’ afternoon teas weren’t too dissimilar, and there was a pleasing mention of the word cake.
 I have found with some dairy-free versions of this British institution chefs substitute these treats with fruit skewers.
 Not my definition of a substantial feast, that’s for sure!

-I’m looking forward to taking Mr. Canny along in the future.
+I’m looking forward to returning in the future.
 I assumed his role for the visit as I’ve found sourcing a vegetarian version for me an easier endeavour.
 After writing a post about all of the afternoon tea options in the area (which you can read here) for those who are dairy-free or vegan, it is great to see so many places accommodating.
 Bring on the cake!

 Thanks for reading,